cabinetoffice/gender-pay-gap/Documentation/Software to install.md

 * A database UI
   I'd recommend [DataGrip](https://www.jetbrains.com/datagrip/)
-  You ccan use pgAdmin (which comes with Postgres), but DataGrip is better (in my opinion)
+  You can use pgAdmin (which comes with Postgres), but DataGrip is better (in my opinion)
   If you work for Softwire, read Softwire's guide about getting [licences for DataGrip](https://swiki.softwire.com/display/Helpdesk/JetBrains+Licence+Keys)